 - Get customers & investors

 Berlin is the gateway to the German market and its strong Mittelstand.
 During a communications session, the startups learned how to sell their story to the German Media and customers.
 First and foremost, explaining your business should be easy to understand for both an 8-Year-Old and an 80-Year-Old.
 Many of the SME’s are still better approached in German, if possible, and also trade press like Handelsblatt have a high value among companies.
 In addition, our startups were able to meet investors at an exclusive dinner at wavespace Berlin with a lot of knowledge-sharing and networking.

 - Exchange ideas with other Startups and Industry Stakeholders

 We invited leading corporates like BASF for co-creation sessions.
-“The goal of co-creation sessions is to bring old players in the economy and new players like startups to together, join forces and solve the most pressing issues of this industry”.
+“The goal of co-creation sessions is to bring established players in the economy and new players like startups together, join forces and solve the most pressing issues of this industry”.
 Daniel Salgado Ecosystem Manager at etventure and organiser of the programme.
 The exchange between different stakeholders is essential to take innovation to the next level, confirms Simon Litvinov founder of PRNS (HIVE): “One crucial benefit was not only to meet corporates or investors, but to meet other startups.
 We have so many things in common and it is interesting to be in the same space with people from the same industry”.